 In fact, a Stanford University study found that productivity increase among remote workers is equivalent to an extra day per person per week.
 And remote workers are, on average, less likely to burn out and in many ways more engageable than in-house workers.

-7. Movie tickets
+7. Movie Tickets

 As far as employee incentives go, this one is a no-brainer.
 Buy some movie ticket coupons in bulk and gift them to your staff just because or when they hit a goal.
 They can share the tickets with friends and family as they catch the hottest film of the year.

-8. Netflix subscription
+8. Netflix Subscription

 Okay, so maybe nowadays most people prefer to stay home and watch Netflix instead of heading to a movie theater.
 Add $50 to a Netflix gift card so your staff can binge-watch The Office for the 50th time.

-9. Casual Friday at any time
+9. Casual Friday at Any Time

-Let your employees choose which Friday they’ll come to work dressed in casual attire, however, make sure they are aware of a business casual dress code means so they don’t show up in something inappropriate.
+Let your employees choose which Friday they’ll come to work dressed in casual attire, however, make sure they are aware of what a business casual dress code means so they don’t show up in something inappropriate.
 Employees will enjoy coming to work dressed down a bit as it is more comfortable and can ease them.

-10. Instant employee recognition
+10. Instant Employee Recognition

 Send updates to all your employees in seconds – create groups per location, department, project, or anything else relevant to your business.
 It can be an important announcement, a weekly goal update, a quick message, birthday wishes, a company anniversary, or acknowledge an individual employee’s success.
 Encourage and engage your employees with public recognition that all their co-workers will see, this helps to motivate your employees as they’re placed in the spotlight.